- Fee assured

 - Video and telephone consultations

-James Wilkinson has been a Consultant Cardiologist in Southampton since July 2011.
-He has been the visiting consultant at Lymington New Forest Hospital since November 2011 and does a weekly clinic there.
+James Wilkinson has been a Consultant Interventional Cardiologist in Southampton since July 2011.
+He has been the visiting consultant at Lymington New Forest Hospital since November 2011 where he does a weekly clinic.
 He was an Honorary Consultant at Salisbury 2011-2014, where he did procedural lists twice a month.
 His specialist area of interest is coronary intervention.
 He has an interest in complex coronary intervention including rotablation and treatment of chronic total occlusions, for which he has set up a service at Southampton.
 He has an interest in radial intervention and day case work.
 He also has an interest in renal denervation (RDN) to treat high blood pressure (hypertension).
 He established a service for this at Southampton where they have done 12 cases.
 His other cardiology interests include general cardiology, echocardiography and permanent pacemaker implantation.
 James also has an interest in delivering cardiology services in the community and delivered cardiology clinics in a GP surgery in Porchester, Fareham from October 2011 to January 2013.

 James qualified in 1995 from St George’s Hospital Medical School, where he was President of the student union.
 He did his intercalated BSc at St Mary’s Hospital Medical School in 1994.
 He did his house jobs and general professional training in London, obtaining his MRCP qualification in 1999.
 His specialist registrar training in Cardiology was on the NE Thames rotation from 2000 to 2010, when he obtained his certificate of completion of training.